-Forever 21 Officially Set to File for Bankruptcy
+Forever 21 officially set to file for bankruptcy

 Latest Weather Blog

-Forever 21 Officially Set to File for Bankruptcy
+Forever 21 officially set to file for bankruptcy

 LOS ANGELES, CA - Teenage clothing emporium, Forever 21, announced on Sunday that it has filed for Chapter 11 bankruptcy.
 The chain issued a letter to customers stating intentions to file a motion to close up to 178 of its stores and that "the decisions as to which domestic stores will be closing are ongoing, pending the outcome of continued conversations with landlords."